liefery-it-legacy/it-career-ladder/developer-roles/Senior_Developer_1.md

 * Your PRs are of good quality on first try and require minimal feedback to be excellent.
 * You think of most of the edge cases and include tests for them
 * You often take the performance and security implications of PRs into account
-* You can justify your decisions and understand the tradeoffs between different approaches.
+* You can justify your decisions and understand the trade-offs between different approaches.
 * You can break down a large technical problem into clearly defined tasks.

 **Managing technical debt**